Best pho in Hanoi: A complete guide to the top 10 restaurants

 8. Pho ga Cham (Cham chicken noodle)

 Chicken noodle is favoured by lots of people as it can be eaten all year round.
-For locals, Cham chicken noodle on Yen Ninh street is a dominant brand.
+For locals, Cham chicken noodle on Yen Ninh street is a dominant pho brand in Hanoi.
 Not only the excellent pho but also its exorbitant price will help to wow you.
 Many first time visitors looking at the menu are shocked by the price here as it’s double or even triple the price compared to other restaurants.

 Although the high price, the generous bowl size and high quality ingredients will help to make up for it.
 The noodle strings are tender and elastic.
 Usually there will be 4-5 big pieces of chicken in your bowl, meatballs and onions.
 Depending on your preference, you can order eggs, immature eggs, organs or Chinese crullers to add extra deliciousness into your serving.